minaerian/Azure-IaC/README.md

-# Deployment Scopes Management
+# Azure Infrastructure as Code (IaC) Deployment

-This project manages deployment scopes across different environments for various Azure subscriptions using Bicep, a domain-specific language (DSL) for deploying Azure resources.
-The project ensures consistent and secure handling of subscription IDs and network prefixes, facilitating efficient infrastructure management and deployment.
+This project leverages Azure Bicep to manage and deploy infrastructure across various environments in Azure.
+It ensures consistent and secure handling of subscription IDs and network configurations, facilitating efficient infrastructure management and deployment.

 ## Table of Contents
 - [Overview](#overview)